See the process.

 An attempt to automate a broken process before clarifying it

-If the first workflow proves valuable, we can scope a larger implementation path after the sprint.
+If the first corrective action proves valuable, we can scope a larger implementation path after the monitor cycle.

 CLIENT INPUTS